 - Use an instrument that looks like a thick pen to shape and smooth out the filling so it matches your other teeth in appearance.

 Are Tooth Fillings Painful?

 Your dentist may administer a local anesthetic to the tooth.
 If this happens, you can expect some discomfort or a stinging sensation when the needle is administered.
 However, this will fade immediately as the area becomes numb.
 You should not feel any pain during the procedure.

 Afterward, there may be some tenderness in your jaw and gums around the treated tooth.
 The level of discomfort depends on several factors, such as:

 - Pain sensitivity

 It’s important to brush and floss your teeth regularly (brush twice a day and floss once a day) to protect against cavities.
 Don’t brush too hard and use a soft-bristled toothbrush.

 Fillings are just one of the ways that dentists can take care of cavities.
 Cavities occur when tooth enamel is damaged by tooth decay.
 While fillings can help fix this damage, the best option is to prevent damage from occurring.
 To do so, you should brush and floss twice a day and get regular dental checkups, which can help stop problems before they start.

 If you do need a filling, don’t worry!
-Most fillings are completed in one appointment and aren’t painful.
-Your dentist will numb your mouth with a local anesthetic before replacing a decayed tooth with a material like ceramic or composite resin.
-They’ll then polish the area around your filling to ensure that it’s comfortable for eating and speaking.
+Most fillings take one appointment and aren’t painful.
+Your dentist will numb your mouth with a local anesthetic before the procedure.
+The dentist then polishes the area around your filling to ensure that it’s comfortable for eating and speaking.

 Reach out to Dental Partners of Boston if you have any questions about fillings or need to schedule an appointment.
-We are very happy to help in any way we can.
+We are pleased to help in any way we can.